stephanie-i234/Linux-Practice/README.md

 # Linux-Practice
-A collection of Linux Practice Prompts and Tracking my Progress in a Linux Course
+A collection of Linux Practice Prompts and Tracking my Progress in a Linux Course using the platform LabEx